 What features do you need?

-If you are using the for any length of time then one of the most popular features is a with a .
+If you are using the rollator walker for any length of time then one of the most popular features is a walker with a padded seat.
 And if you’re running errands or doing the shopping then a shopping basket or bag are a must have – you’ll want to make sure they are large enough to fit the most common items you need to carry.
+Other accessories include:

 - Drink or cup holder: useful for staying hydrated on long outings or when outdoors in the sun.